-A parent of a child born between 1st April and 31st August is defined as “summer born” may request for the child to be admitted to a year group later than that of their natural cohort.
+A parent of a child born between 1 April and 31 August defined as “summer born” may request for the child to be admitted to a year group later than that of their natural cohort.
 The school will take into consideration the individual circumstances of the case to determine whether the request can be granted.
 This may include but not be limited to include whether they were born prematurely, whether delayed social, emotional or physical development is adversely affecting their readiness for school, the possible impact of attending a year group which is not their natural cohort.

 Evidence will be required to be able to assess the individual case from a Senior Medical Consultant, Educational Psychologist and/or other relevant professionals.

 Where the request is granted, a place will not be allocated prior to the normal admissions round for the year of entry and the parent will be required to reapply during the admissions round in order to ensure that they are fairly considered against the admission criteria for the schools they wish to apply for.